HarveyDyson/NerdWare/README.md

 # NerdWare
-CORT DEMOLITIONS Latest Application made accesable to the public
+CORT DEMOLITIONS Latest Application made accesable to the public.

+Please Post Any Bugs To The Issues Page.